vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Unity Hub/Editor Installation Issues.md

 ### Different installation locations
 Try installing into a different location using the settings (**Preferences ⚙️ | Installs | Installs Location**).

-If you are on Mac, you should check that the Unity Hub has write permissions in the **Privacy and Security | Files and Folders** preferences for the folder you are using (if present).
+If you are using macOS, you should check that the Unity Hub has write permissions in the **Privacy and Security | Files and Folders** preferences for the folder you are using (if present).

 ### Permissions
 Don't launch the Hub with Administrator privileges as it may prompt you to avoid doing so.
 Proper configuration and application permissions should be applied normally.